Optimal Exploration-Exploitation in a Multi-Armed-Bandit Problem with Non-stationary Rewards: Numerical Results

-The bottom part of Figure~\ref{fig:sim2} show the slope of the linear fit between the data points of Table~\ref{tb:slopes}, illustrates the growth rate of the regret when the variation (as a function of $T$) increases, supports the $V_{T}^{1/3}$ dependence of the minimax regret, and emphasizes the full spectrum of minimax regret rates (of order $V_{T}^{1/3} T^{2/3}$) that are obtained for different variation levels.
+The estimated slopes illustrate the growth of regret as variation increases, and in that sense, Table \ref{tb:slopes-b} emphasizes the spectrum of minimax regret rates (of order $V_{T}^{1/3} T^{2/3}$) that are obtained for different variation levels.
+The numerical performance of the proposed policy achieves a regret rate that matches quite closely the theoretical values established in previous theorems.